Let’s help our homeschool kids spend their time wisely, so they have meaningful childhood memories and they learn to live their lives on purpose.

-My first daughter didn’t want to sleep, but was desperate for it.
-She didn’t want to be put down, but wasn’t soothed by being carried all day.
-It was a bracing introducing to parenting.
+My first daughter didn’t want to sleep but was desperate for it.
+She didn’t want to be put down but wasn’t soothed by being carried all day.
+It was a bracing introduction to parenting.
 A. Lot.
 Of.
 Work.

 But she was a beautiful baby.
 Despite not having a digital camera to capture all the moments (there were no digital options when she was born), I took an incredible number of photos (that I also developed at the Walmart camera department).
 Kodakifying each moment seemed realistic.
 I even scrapbooked every last photo for my first.
 Everything about that first year was magical.

 But it also felt like one long night.
 Time can slow to a snail’s pace when you’re not sleeping.

 Then magically, she’s all grown up, backpack slung on her back and zooming out the door to drive to the airport where she’s spending five months traveling around Mexico.

 How do we help our kids live their lives on purpose?

 So, invest your kids’ time, don’t just spend it.

 What do we want them to remember?
 What do we want them to learn?